-Blue Ireland in conjunction with Dalkey Community Council & Killiney Bay Community Council have been hosting a series of informational meetings to inform people about all aspects of windfarms and their impact on the environment.
-Check them out below.
+Blue Ireland in conjunction with Dalkey Community Council & Killiney Bay Community Council have been hosting a series of public meetings to inform people about all aspects of proposed windfarms and their impact on the marine environment.
+Check out the past meetings below or sign up to get updated on upcoming events here.

 The real potential of floating windfarms